ScilifelabDataCentre/data.scilifelab.se/content/subcellbarcode/_index.md

 * **HeatMap (fractionation profiles)** - Explore co-fractionation by clustering protein fractionation profiles.

-Each of the tools can be accessed at the bottom of the 'home' page or under the 'tools' subheader.
+Each of the tools can be accessed at the bottom of the 'Home' page or under the 'Tools' subheader.
 The apps will open at the bottom of the page.

 ### Data